Tai Chi and Qi Gong for Rehabilitation and Well-Being (8-day course)

 You will receive a qualification in “Teaching Tai Chi for Rehabilitation”.
 This is valid for one year.
 After which you will then need to attend a CPD day (usually £30-50), then every two years to maintain accreditation.
-Our programs are the only Tai Chi programs accredited by CIMSPA
+Our programs are the only Tai Chi programs currently accredited by CIMSPA

 Where and when is the course?

 Training is help in Birmingham.
 Details and dates can be found on the home page by clicking here.